Jump to topic

 The Basic 3 test by LetsGetChecked covers all three of these prevalent STDs, eliminating any guesswork if you suspect you’ve been infected.
-To get your results, you only need to submit a painless to collect urine sample.
+To get your results, you only need to collect a urine sample.
 The test works for both men and women and positive results can be discussed with LetsGetChecked medical staff for no additional charge.

 If left untreated, HIV is an incredibly deadly viral infection.
 While there is no cure for the disease, with proper treatment, it’s no longer the death sentence that it used to be.
 HIV symptoms aren’t easy to diagnose and are usually similar to those you’d associate with the flu.
 The only way to know for sure if you’ve contracted this STD is with proper testing after any questionable sexual encounter.

 The OraQuick In-Home HIV Test lets you check if you’ve contracted this virus without having to return any samples to a lab.
 To take the test, all you need to do is collect a small saliva sample with a swab, insert it into the testing device, and within 20 minutes lines will appear indicating positive or negative results.
 OraQuick offers the only FDA-approved at-home HIV test on the market.